dogedogethedoge/hps_ambulance_2018/README.md

 Number of patients saved = 0
 ```

+##### NOTE: If you wish to rename your client file to something other than 'client.py', please remember to update the import line in      run_game.py to 'from <your_client_name> import Player'

 ## Including Your Client Code

 The players only need to modify one file: client.py